 Many composers worldwide have dedicated piano compositions to Estrada for example, Serge Muhle, Freek the Graaf and Erik Jan Eradus.
 Estrada has worked directly with many composers on the interpretation of their piano works: with Stephen Yates, Keyna Wilkins, Miguel Galvez Taroncher, Lucio Bruno Videla, Natalie Matias, Abraham Tena, Elisenda Fabregas, and Alvaro Bertrand, among others.

-and Escena Religiosa at the Verbrugghen Hall in Sydney (2015), and the world premiere of Granados’ Vita Aeterna on his own Pleyel grand at the Biblioteca de Catalunya (2016).
+She has given the first world performances of many works by living composers including the Dutch premieres of Galvez’s konzert fur Bassklarinette at the Bachzaal in Amsterdam (2002), the world premiere of Muhle’s piano works at the Pau Casals Auditorium (2008), the world premiere of Wilkins’ arrangement of El Amor Brujo for three pianos at the Verbrugghen Hall in Australia (2013), the Australian premiere of Granados’ Song of the Stars and Escena Religiosa at the Verbrugghen Hall in Sydney (2015), and the world premiere of Granados’ Vita Aeterna on his own Pleyel grand at the Biblioteca de Catalunya (2016).
 Estrada regularly presents the world premieres of her own works.
 As a composer, her work “Cuadros Goyescos” was awarded by the Spanish General Society for Authors and Publishers (SGAE) and the Instituto Cervantes, launching a series of solo performance premieres in Australia.

 Dr Estrada was born in Barcelona, after completing her studies in her hometown, she was awarded the Agusti Pere i Pons Scholarship (University of Barcelona) and the Catalan Government Scholarship to study piano, composition and conducting at the Conservatorium van Amsterdam and the Udk Berlin, where she received her Bachelor of Music and her Masters of Music with cum laude.
 She took masterclasses on improvisation with Karst de Jong and contemporary repertoire with Hakon Austbo, Harry Sparnay and Claude Helffer at the Conservatorium van Amsterdam.
 During her doctoral study, Estrada gained an excellent knowledge of modern recording techniques with Emmy nominated producer and composer, Hideki Isoda and Donna Hewitt.
 Estrada acted as recording engineer for recitals and festivals, ensuring high-quality audio recordings to be available as archival material for future generations.
 She has participated in masterclasses given by some of the world’s most eminent pianists, including Alicia de Larrocha, Paul Badura-Skoda, Jan Wijn, Willem Brons, Malcom Bilson.
 Her most influential teachers have been Natalia Ricci, Matthijs Verschoor, Albert Attenelle and Claudio Arrau’s former students, Laszlo Simon and Edit Fisher.

 Estrada has taught in Europe, Asia and Australia.
 She has given courses and lectures at the Royal Academy of Music London, Sydney Conservatorium of Music, Lithuanian Academy of Music and Theatre, Hochschule der Kunste Bern, Tokyo National University of Fine Arts and Music, Kawai Salon Omotesando JSSPM, City, College of Arts and Social Sciences of the Sultan Qaboos University and Reus Conservatorium of Music, University of Strasbourg, University of New England, University of Melbourne and University of New York.
 Estrada’s expertise working in tertiary institutions on three different continents has made her easily adaptable to new environments.
 Her students have achieved outstanding success and have been major prize-winners in local, national and international competitions.
 Dr Estrada is currently a guest researcher at the Hochschule der Kunste in Bern, Switzerland.
-(Full CV below).